informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

   check one header.
 - Then the first time a verified header could be added to *LightStore* is startTime + W * (Comp + 2 Delta)
-- [TP] However, it can only be added if we still have a header in *LightStore*, which is not expired, that is only the case if
+- [TP.1] However, it can only be added if we still have a header in *LightStore*, which is not expired, that is only the case if